-Articulation is a process that allows students to earn free college credit for skills and knowledge mastered in their Heartlands’ career and technical education programs completed during high school.
+Articulation is a process that allows students to earn free college credit for skills and knowledge mastered in career and technical education programs completed during high school.
 Articulation recognizes outstanding academic performance, eliminates needless repetition of equivalent work, saves time and money, and promotes further education.
-Students must complete a full year (2 semesters) of a Heartlands program with a B (3.0) or better GPA per semester to be eligible.
+Students must complete a full year (2 semesters) of a career center program with a B (3.0) or better GPA per semester to be eligible.

-- Complete a full year (2 semesters) of a Heartlands program with a B (3.0) or better GPA
+- Complete a full year (2 semesters) of a career center program with a B (3.0) or better GPA

 - Apply to the community college/college/university